LarsNorlander/dev-diary/swift.md

 ### 9:45 PM

 After all the setbacks and traveling and settling down here in Sweden, I got back up again and started coding.
 This time, I added the ability to delete items in the list and add new selfies using the camera.

+## August 30, 2018

+### 7:28 AM

+Added the ability to view individual selfies in Selfiegram.
+I'll work on editing a bit later.